nilufercetin/nilufercetin.github.io/index.md

 Packages: data.table, ggplot2, dplyr, forecast, lubridate

+## Imbalance Sign Prediction on Turkish Energy Market Reports - Under the Advisory of Dr. Baydoan / Spring 2021

+[This](https://nilufercetin.github.io/Imbalance-Sign-Prediction/) is a page where reports of modelling of Imbalance Direction in the Turkish Energy Market series and model performances, analyses are published.

+Language: R

 ## CMPE482 - Applications of Linear Algebra / Spring 2021

 [This](https://nilufercetin.github.io/CMPE482-Applications-of-Linear-Algebra/) is an ongoing series of scientific computing assignments in the field of fundamental linear algebra and its applications in optimization, learning and time series.